-Figure 298: Software Updates
+Figure 293 Software Updates

-Table 195: Software Updates
+Table 178: Software Updates

 Container Description Subscription ID Subscription ID Enter the Subscription ID provided to you in this text box.
 This text box is enabled only on publisher node.
 You can at any time opt out of automatic downloads by saving an empty Subscription ID.
 Save Click this button to save the Subscription ID entered in the text box.
 This button is enabled only on publisher node.
 Reset Performs an "undo" of any unsaved changes made in the Subscription ID field.
 Note that this does not clear the text box.
-Posture & Profile Data Updates Import Updates Use Import Updates to import (upload) the Posture and Profile Data into this server, if this server is not able to reach the webservice server.
+Posture & Profile Data Updates

+Container Description Import Updates Use Import Updates to import (upload) the Posture and Profile Data into this server, if this server is not able to reach the webservice server.
 The data can be downloaded from webservice server by accessing the URL: https://clearpass.arubanetworks.com/cppm/appupdate/cppm_apps_updates.zip.
 When prompted, enter the provided Subscription ID for the username and the password for authentication.

-Container Description NOTE: This button is enabled only on publisher node.
-Firmware & Patch Updates Import Updates If the server is not able to reach the webservice server, click Import Updates to import the latest Firmware and Update patch binaries (obtained via support or other means) into this server.
-When logged in as appadmin, the Upgrade and Patch binaries imported can be installed manually via the CLI using the following commands: system update (for patches) system upgrade (for upgrades) NOTE: The Onboard, Guest Plugins and Skins can only be downloaded and installed via webservice.
+NOTE: This button is enabled only on publisher node.
+Firmware & P atch Updates Import Updates If the server is not able to reach the webservice server, click Import Updates to import the latest signed Firmware and Update patch binaries (obtained via support or other means) into this server.
+These will show up in the table and can be installed by clicking on the Install button.
+When logged in as appadmin, the Upgrade and Patch binaries imported can be installed manually via the CLI using the following commands: system update (for patches) system upgrade (for upgrades) If a patch requires a prerequisite patch, that patch's Install button will not be enabled until the prerequisite patch is installed.
 Retry If the auto-download fails because of connectivity issues or a checksum mismatch, a Retry button will appear.
 Click on this button to download that update from the webservice server.
 Install This button appears after the update has been downloaded.
 Clicking on this button starts the installation of the update and displays the Install Update dialog box showing the log messages being generated.
 Needs Restart This link appears when an update needs a reboot of the server in order to complete the installation.
 Clicking on this link displays the Install Update dialog box showing the log messages generated during the install.
 Installed This link appears when an update has been installed.
 Clicking on this link displays the Install Update dialog box showing the log messages generated during the install.
 Install Error This link appears when an update install encountered an error.
 Clicking on this link displays the Install Update dialog box showing the log messages generated during the install.
 Other Check Status Now Click on this button to perform an on-demand check for available updates.
 Applies to updates (only on publisher node) as well as Firmware & Patch Updates.